larastudio/stedding/README.md

 * mariadb
 * memcached

-### Homestead Server Packes
+### Server Packages to be added
-Homestead the Vagrant Box Laravel offers all users has the following out of the box:
+[Homestead](https://laravel.com/docs/5.4/homestead), the Vagrant Box Laravel, offers all users has the following out of the box:
 * Ubuntu 16.04
 * Git
 * PHP 7.1
 * Nginx
 * MySQL
-* MariaDB
+* MariaDB 10.1
 * Sqlite3
 * Postgres
 * Composer